Division of Psychology and Philosophy

 PSY 4913.
 Independent Study.
 Prerequisite: Permission of supervising faculty.
 Credit: Three hours.

 PSY 4933.
 Senior Seminar in Psychology.
 Capstone course for psychology majors; focus on extensive readings and theoretical and applied areas of human behavior.
+May be repeated one time for credit when topic varies.
 Pre-requisites: PSY 1013, PSY 1603, and PSY 2513 with a grade of C or higher; must have completed 15 psychology and 85 semester credit hours overall; and psychology major/minor; or permission of departmental advisor.
 Three seminar hours a week.
 Credit: Three hours.

 PSY 4953.
 Internship.
 Cooperative work-study arrangement between business, industry, or selected agencies and the Psychology program.
 Work environment consistent with student's major and career goals.
 Preplanning and evaluation will involve 10 percent of the laboratory hours per week.
 May be repeated once for credit.
 Pre-requisites: PSY 1013, PSY 1603, and PSY 2513 with a grade of C or higher; must have completed 15 psychology semester credit hours; minimum overall GPA of 3.0; and permission of supervising faculty.
 Credit: Three hours.